astier/xswm/README.md

 Just a window-manager.
-Tries to be [ICCCM](https://www.x.org/releases/current/doc/xorg-docs/icccm/icccm.html) and [EWMH](https://specifications.freedesktop.org/wm-spec/latest/) compliant insofar it makes sense and is necessary to make applications and windows work properly.
+Tries to be [ICCCM](https://www.x.org/releases/current/doc/xorg-docs/icccm/icccm.html) and [EWMH](https://specifications.freedesktop.org/wm-spec/latest/) compliant insofar it makes sense, is necessary to make applications work properly and aligns with the design-goals of xswm.

 ## Dependencies